 It feels so right, though, that it makes me wonder about modes of knowing, makes me think about how science can only describe and say so much.
 Surely the body has its own wisdom and instructs us in ways that we can’t quantify or rationalize.

 I used to justify smoking when I was sick by imagining the hot smoke purifying my lungs, making an autoclave in my ribs, burning out the disease.
 That too felt right and true in my body.
+But since then, I’ve refrained from smoking and have even developed a habit of using a Disposable Particulate Filtering Respirator Mask.

 So maybe it’s not a battle between the body’s wisdom and rational knowledge, but between pleasure and…what.
 The sweat of a sick body prickles the skin like sleep does, makes the sick body–which is so within itself, so cut off from the world by its misery—feel a kind of pleasure that’s almost like reanimation.
 A feeling of aliveness in that sweat, at that boundary between body and air, vital and desirable and pleasurable.